basnijholt/matrix-js-sdk/pr.md

 ```

 ### Why This Works
-- Edits that arrive before initialization are queued in `replayEvents`
+- Edits that arrive before initialization are queued in `replayEvents` and aggregated only after the target is present in the timeline.
-- When the thread initializes, these events are replayed through `addEvent()`
+- Reactions aggregate immediately so reaction summaries remain available pre-init; during replay, re-aggregation is a no-op due to deduplication.
-- On replay, the thread is initialized and aggregation succeeds
+- On replay, the thread is initialized and edit aggregation succeeds with proper target linking.

-- The target event can now be found and properly linked
+### Idempotence and Deduplication
+- `Relations.addEvent` tracks relation event IDs and ignores duplicates, so re-aggregating reactions on replay does not double-count.
+- `EventTimelineSet.addEventToTimeline`/`insertEventIntoTimeline` also short-circuit on already-known events, avoiding duplicate timeline entries.

 ## Testing